Siegel-Lab/BioSmoother/Manual.md

 For *a=0* the function is undefined but approaches the 45-degree diagonal, so we hardcode *f(x)=x* for *a=0*.

 The :guilabel:`Color Range` dropdown menu allows scaling the final values of the heatmap.
 The options are:
 - `absolute max`\: Divides every value by the maximum absolute value.
-This makes sure that all values are between minus one and one.
+This makes sure that all values are between -1 and 1.
 - `max`\: Divides every value by the maximum value.
-This makes sure that all values are smaller equal one.
-Values might be negative and smaller than minus one though.
+This makes sure that all values are smaller or equal to 1.
+Values might be negative and smaller than -1 though.
-- `min-max`\: Normalizes the smallest value to zero and the largest value to one.
+- `min-max`\: Normalizes the smallest value to 0 and the largest value to 1.
 Scales intermediate values linearly inbetween.
 - `do not scale`\: Keeps all values the same.

 The :guilabel:`Color Palette` dropdown menu allows changing the palette of the heatmap.
 The options are: